Emmanuelugbotor/article-app/README.md

 # Dubai Municipality Test

 ## Project Overview
 This project is a React-based application designed to manage and display articles using modern JavaScript best practices.
 The application employs object-oriented principles, a well-structured UI architectural pattern, and state management using hooks.
-The project also includes robust unit and UI testing to ensure code reliability and maintainability.
+The project also includes robust SonarQube analysis, unit and UI testing to ensure code reliability and maintainability.

 ---